iDigitalFlame/ThunderStorm/docs/Quickstart.md

 change are:

 - `build.generators.bolt.linker` to `pipe` or `tcp`
-  - This is the one of the supported non-Windows event types
+  - These are two of the supported non-Windows event types
   - It is recommended to also change the name of `build.generators.bolt.guardian` and `build.generators.bolt.pipe` to fit the OS theme you're going for.
 - `build.options.cgo` to `false`